0

 EbbaBiolight 520 460 nm 520 nm FITC, GFP

 EbbaBiolight 520 is available as a 1 mg/ml solution in volumes ranging from 10 - 200 µL (see volumes and prices in the list below).
-As our standard solvent, we use ultrapure water.
-Please contact us for custom options.
+The product should be diluted 1:1000 before use.
+For use in live-cells, sometimes 1:500 is necessary due to uptake limitations.
+To prevent evaporation of the aqueous solvent, close the container carefully after use, spin down liquid and use up small volumes quickly.

 contact us for custom options.